- Observe the sky

 Jupiter is currently

-in Gemini and will take 11.9 years to complete a circuit around
+in Leo.
+Jupiter takes 11.9 years to complete a circuit around the

-the Sun and across the Zodiac constellations.
-Jupiter takes about
+Sun and across the Zodiac constellations.
+Jupiter takes about a

 magnitude of Jupiter is -2.6.